The Best Places to Watch EPCOT Fireworks – World Showcase & Beyond

-Inspired by the canals filled with gondolas that crisscross Venice, the Italy Isola is an excellent place to watch the Epcot fireworks.
+Inspired by the canals filled with gondolas that crisscross Venice, the Italy Isola is an excellent place to watch Epcot Forever.
 With its unobstructed, panoramic views of the lagoon, this is one of the best spots to see the show in the park.
 A view like this is hard to come by, so be sure to arrive early to stake your claim on a spot along the railing.
 However, as Disney is also in on the secret (they built it after all), this is a popular location for private parties during the fireworks.

 Japan’s Balcony Above the Mitsukoshi Department Store

 Remember those people we mentioned earlier who were blocking the views of all the poor guests at Tokyo Dining?
 They’re standing here.
 That’s right, while folks eating at the Japan Pavilion may not be able to catch each and every dazzling second, those standing on the 2nd-floor balcony over the Mitsukoshi Department Store sure will.
 Its covered deck makes it a popular choice when it’s misting outside.
 Plus, having been in business since 1673, Mitsukoshi has quite the storied history, so be sure to spend some time looking around before the show.

 The Bridge Between the United Kingdom and France Pavilions